 • Pouring them onto the ground or into storm sewers, where these substances may pollute drinking-water supplies, ponds, streams, rivers, or groundwater; or

-• Including them in household trash, where they might injure unwary sanitation workers.
+• Including them in household trash, where they might injure unwary sanitation workers, and cause environmental damage once disposed of in landfills.

 In addition, these products pose a danger to children or pets if stored carelessly around the home.